Is Aluminium chloride (AlCl3) ionic or covalent? Types of bond in AlCl3

 Examples of some ionic compounds – MgO, Na2O, MgCl2, NaCl, etc.

-AlCl3 molecule has more covalent character than the ionic character hence, it is said that AlCl3 is a covalent compound instead of ionic.
+AlCl3 molecule has more covalent character than the ionic character hence, it is said that AlCl3 is a covalent compound instead of an ionic.

 According to the Pauling scale, the AlCl3 molecule is not an ionic compound because the difference in electronegativity value between aluminum and a chlorine atom is not big enough to make an ionic bond between them.